dmbichko/rss-devops-course/README.md

-Terraform Infrastructure Setup for GitHub Actions
+Terraform Infrastructure Setup for GitHub Actions.
 This repository contains Terraform code to provision AWS infrastructure for managing Terraform state and deploying resources via GitHub Actions.
 The key components include:

 S3 Bucket and DynamoDB: For storing Terraform state files.